 What is Source Filmmaker?

 Source Filmmaker is a video animation software developed and published by the Valve Corporation.
 It was first launched in 2012 and is often abbreviated as SFM.
 Source Filmmaker helps users to create their 3D animated movies by using its platform and resources.
+This software allows you to create virtual sets, use a variety of props and quickly share your models, which makes it the best video editor for Windows users.
 It is completely free to use and can be downloaded by anyone from Steam’s website.
 All users need is an account with Steam, which is also free to create.

 Source Filmmaker works smoothly with Windows 7 and Windows Vista (64 bit).
 Additionally, it also requires a minimum hardware capacity of 15 GB and 4GB memory.
 With the system requirements met and a free account, users can easily visit the Steam website, search for Source Filmmaker, and then download it from there.